-You can’t store manufactured tobacco products in your factory for more than one day; this is why you need to register a separate storage facility.
+You cannot store manufactured tobacco products in your factory for more than one day; this is why you need to register a separate storage facility.

 If you’ve not already registered as a factory and store you need to write to HMRC to apply.
 You should write to:

 If your business operates under one legal entity and you are already registered as a factory and store for the manufacture of tobacco products, you may be able to extend your registered premises to incorporate the factory and store for the manufacture of herbal smoking products.
-You should write to the National Registration Unit at the address shown above and give at least 30 days notice of your intentions.
+You should write to the Excise Processing Team at the address shown above and give at least 30 days notice of your intentions.